selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 We live within the limits of our body, genes, childhood, our past, family, friends, society, geography, culture, and the spirit of times.

-But is it possible to do better?
+This is the river but where do we go?

 How to live in harmony?